 If there’s one reason that should be compelling enough to make webmasters who care about their SEO shift to responsive web design, it would have to be Google’s Mobile-First Index.

-Launched in early 2018, the Mobile-First Index is basically Google’s switch from indexing the desktop version of your site first to basing what it places in the index on your site’s mobile version.
-In other words, it’s a major shakeup of the indexing and ranking process that essentially prioritizes mobile-optimized websites over their desktop versions.
+Launched in early 2018, the Mobile-First Index marked a major change by Google.
+It shifted from indexing desktop versions of websites to prioritizing mobile versions.
+In simple terms, it focuses on mobile-optimized sites for indexing and ranking.
+This change highlights the importance of mobile-friendly websites.
 If your site is not mobile-friendly, you are going to find it hard to rank well.
 Of course, the opposite would be true if you get a responsive design going.

 Mobile has already won over desktop, and is going to win for many years to come.
 If you know what’s good for your SEO and you want to get a share of the ever-growing mobile market, shift to a responsive web design now, or get left behind.